 - 1. For this tutorial, turn off AutoLive.
-Select Switch > AutoLive.
-Wirecast de-selects AutoLive.
-A dialog box informs you that AutoLive is off. - 2.
-Click OK in the dialog box to continue. - 3.
-Click the Ripples shot.
+Select Switch, and deselect AutoLive.
+A dialog box informs you that AutoLive is off.

+- 2. Click OK in the dialog box to continue.

+- 3. Click the Ripples shot.

 Notice that Wirecast doesn't send Ripples to the Live Broadcast Area.
-That is because AutoLive is turned off. - 4.
-Now, click the Ripples shot, and then click the Go button.
+That is because AutoLive is turned off.

+4. Now, click the Ripples shot, and then click the Go button.
 Wirecast sends the Ripples shot to the Live Broadcast Area.